-If your explanations fall on short ears, unfortunately you would likely end up being forced to pay off someone else’s outstanding finance, though you would be permitted to keep the car afterwards.
+If your explanations fall on deaf ears, unfortunately you may end up being forced to pay off someone else’s outstanding finance, though you would be permitted to keep the car afterwards.
 Note that this is on top of any finance you yourself have taken out on the vehicle – so you could end up effectively paying off the car twice.
 It’s not as uncommon as you might think.

 Emailing or contact the finance company in writing to explain the situation is a sensible thing to do, and you should keep copies of any correspondence you send or receive.
 Never ignore the problem.
 For more assistance with issues like this, contact Citizen’s Advice.